I wanted to write a book about my experience teaching at the Pacific School of Innovation and Inquiry.

 The vision of PSII was developed by Jeff Hopkins, an education veteran, and a former superintendent.
 You can find the full philosophy of the school at learningstorm.org.
 PSII is the culmination of over 20 years of Jeff’s education research and leadership.

 Moving from vision to practical application has been an entirely different story.
 This book is about my experiences implementing this vision, the perspectives I have gained, and the leap in my education practice.
-Revealing the successes, failures and learnings of that process, I lay out what I believe are the important steps needed to facilitate a transition into a new system.
+Revealing the successes, failures and learnings of that process, I lay out what I believe are the important steps needed to facilitate a transition into an inquiry based system.
 This book is based upon four years of “in the teaching trenches”, a glimpse into the practical experience of attempting to change the BC graduation program.
 It is not theoretical.
 What I have learned comes from hard earned practice.

 Inquiry Based Learning